Kynomi/SD2MC/Resources/Readme/Readme.eng.md

 1. To start the program use start.bat
 2. After start program you will see 2 open tabs "add modifications" and "Change the configuration of the mods"
 3. You can add modification in the tab with similar name.
-   - For this input standart item, skin and mod name in the fields.
+   - For this input skin and mod name in the fields.
 If you need the style, enable the flag and input the number of style in the field.
-   - How to find standart item name?
-There is in the folder items_game.txt file, open it.
-Find in the file standart items.
-It named like *hero_name*'s *item_name*.
-For example Medusa's Bow
    - There is a table below.
 Choose the modification in Drop-down list.
 You can see modification information in the table
 4. In the tab "Configuration of the modifications" you can correct faults.
    - Choose mod name in drop-down list, than items.
 Write right names in the field to the right from drop-down lists.
 6. You can also save mod configuration.
 For this open "Files" -> "Save configuration of modifications"/"Load configuration of modifications"
 7. To show closed tabs use "Tabs".
    - You can also save tabs place and size "Tabs" -> "Save tabs configuration".
-8. If you need to change dota path or language use "Files -> "Settings"
+8. If you need to change dota path or language, use "Files -> "Settings"